 - Care Bears: Shreeky once scared Mr. Beastly into rushing downstairs.
 When he reached his destination, she was there to ask what took him so long and he wondered how she could be there if she was upstairs when he started coming down.

 - Captain Black tells Jackie not to use the phone booth, but Jackie doesn't listen and activates the secret entrance to Section 13.
 When he reaches the other side seconds later, Captain Black is already waiting for him.Jackie: How did you get here so fast?

 Capt.
 Black: The stairs.

-Transformers Generation One: With a few exceptions, Autobots can't fly.
+- The Transformers: With a few exceptions, Autobots can't fly.
 When an emergency would crop in Bali or India or Japan, Optimus would yell, "Autobots, roll out!" and the heroes would drive out of their H.Q. into the desert.
 The scene transition bumper would appear on screen for a second, and then we'd cut to Bali or India or Japan, where our heroes have just arrived.
 How'd they get there?
 Who knows?
 In fairness, the Autobots in the original TV series were on good terms with most of Earth's governments, and could probably get a lift in a hurry when needed, but this is never shown happening.

 - The Huckleberry Hound Show plays with this in "Rustler Hustler Huck".
 At the end, it's revealed that Huck recruited five of his identical cousins to confuse the cattle rustler.